kadeksantika/Photograph-landing/README.md

 # Bookshelf App Submission Project

-This is my submission project for the **Belajar Membuat Front-End Web untuk Pemula** class.
+This is my submission project for the **Belajar Membuat Front-End Web untuk Pemula** form **DICODING** class.
 The project is a bookshelf management app that allows users to record, manage, and track books they are reading.
 I have successfully completed the project and received a 5-star rating for meeting all the criteria.

 ## Features